Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Now we are ready to begin!

 You will want to select a fully ripe pineapple for the best flavor.
-Often there might be a trace of green in the rind, if so, let the pineapple rest at room temperature for one or two days, before cutting and enjoying.
+Often when still at the store there might be a trace of green in the rind, if so, let the pineapple rest at room temperature for one or two days, before cutting and enjoying.

 Place the pineapple into the sink, and scrub it well.

-I use a small squirt of my homemade dish soap, scrub well, and rinse thoroughly.
+I use a small squirt of my homemade dish soap, and scrub well.
+Let sit a moment, then rinse thoroughly.
 You can blot off the excess water if desired to make the pineapple easier to hold on to, but once you start carving, that delicious juice will be everywhere!

-Place all the rind and scraps into the 1/2 gallon glass jar, add the 1/2 c sugar the the cinnamon stick.
+Place all the rind and scraps into the 1/2 gallon glass jar, add the 1/2 c sugar the the cinnamon stick and cloves if using.
 Then fill with water. cover loosely with a lid and let rest on the counter.

-Depending upon how hot your home is, this process usually takes three days.
-This preparation day is day one.
+Depending upon how warm your home is, this process will take two to three days.

 The next day, remove the lid.
 Gently twist the jar on the counter and you will probably see small bubbles come to the surface.
 Replace the lid.
-This is day two.
+For a very mild ferment, you may certainly strain and enjoy on day two.

 Because one never knows how a naturally fermented beverage will behave, I usually place my fermenting jar in a shallow bowl before I go to bed for the night, just in case there is a little spill over...